dojowahi/earth-engine-on-bigquery/README.md

 The goal of this demo is to run a BigQuery SQL and extract information from Google Earth Engine

 ## Requirements
-* Ensure GCP user is allowed to create service accounts and assign roles
 * Ensure your GCP user has access to Earth Engine.
 You can signup for Earth Engine at :- [Earth Engine Signup](https://signup.earthengine.google.com/)
+* * Ensure the GCP user is allowed to create service accounts and assign roles

 ## Setting up the demo